The most successful marketing is built on strong foundations. And here’s one of them:

 Failing in any one of those areas is enough to ruin your results.
 That’s why it’s critical to be as strong as possible in all three areas.
 Here are a few pointers to help you get it right, if you’re a DIY marketer.

 - You’ll already know if your marketing is capturing attention, by measuring your response rates.
 If too few people open your emails, read your newsletters, respond to your advertising etc, see what you can learn from the vendors, whose material YOU always open.
 What do they do, which you can adapt into your marketing?

 - Crafting a compelling message is a skill that takes years to develop.
 This is an area where almost every business owner, who writes their own marketing, has real trouble.
 It’s a skill that eludes not only business owners, but many marketing providers!
 It’s why you see at least one marketing provider at every networking event, because their own marketing sucks, so they need to network for leads.
 So, if at all possible, get expert help with this from a proven professional.

-- Building trust is something I covered in my previous post.
-How to add credibility to your marketing.
+- Building trust is something I covered in this post – How to add credibility to your marketing.

 One of the big shifts in business over the past decade or so, is the speed at which great marketing can spread.
 A natural consequence of this, is that average marketing (the type that kind of worked in the past), is less and less effective.
 It becomes hidden under the marketing messages that get shared and talked about.